robota-suite/robota-core/docs/source/index.rst

 RoboTA requires access to a number of data sources to collect data to operate on.
 Details of these data sources and information required to connect to them is provided in the robota config yaml file.
-Documentation on the config file can be found in the :doc:`data_sources` section of the documentation. robota config template files are provided with the robota-common-errors, robota-progress and robota-marking packages.
+Documentation on the config file can be found in the :doc:`robota_config` section of the documentation. robota config template files are provided with the robota-common-errors, robota-progress and robota-marking packages.